marco-looy/pega-dx-mcp/README.md

 | `pega_assignments_execute` | Execute assignment actions    | "Approve the travel request"  |

 ## 💬 Usage Examples

+> **Note**: The following examples demonstrate envisioned capabilities and planned user experiences.
+These scenarios represent the experimental goals of this GenAI Innovation project and may not reflect current implementation status.

 ### Creating a Case